-Think About Colours in Your Dish – Colour is a massive part of good food photography.
-In a lot of cases you can add garnishes that contrast the colour of the dish which is very effective in adding an element of colour in your photographs.
+Colour is a massive part of great food photography.
+In a lot of cases you can add garnishes that contrast the colour of the dish which is very effective in adding an element of colour in your photographs and to make the resulting images pop.
 A knowledge of the colour wheel and which colours contrast well and which colours complement well can serve you very well in food photography.
 Notice the contrasting colours of green, red and white in the photo below and the complimentary colours of the photo below that.

 Styling food also often relies on what is surrounding the dish as what is in the dish itself.
 Setting up the table and props can be a massive help (or hinderance) to getting a fantastic photograph of the food you are shooting in its own context.
 Here are a few things to think about.

 Your Table Setting Can Make Or Break Your Food Photographs